kadena-io/pact-5/docs/builtins/Repl/typecheck.md

 ## typecheck

-Use `typecheck` to run the Pact static type checker on a specified `module` name.
+Use `typecheck` to run the Pact static type checker on the `module` you specify.

 ### Basic syntax

-To run the static type checker on a specified `module` name, use the following syntax:
+To run the static type checker on the `module` specified, use the following syntax:

 ```pact
 (typecheck module)